jaidensiu/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI

-What I learned:
+What I learned and what I can further learn:

-- Pygame which is basically a Python GUI
+- Pygame which is basically a Python GUI for creating video games
--
+- How to implement a simple AI using the Minimax algorithm
 - Alpha-beta pruning can be used to decrease the number of nodes that are evaulated by the minimax algorithm in the search tree

 Notes: